fdavidcl/stackedit-docs/arch_intel_cuda.md

 [[source](https://gist.github.com/alexlee-gk/76a409f62a53883971a18a11af93241b)]

-If you reboot now, Intel graphics should be working but
+If you reboot now, Intel graphics should be working but appli

 ## Step 4.
 Recover GLX capabilities